 If you promise decades of expertise, you’re hurting yourself if your blog posts offer all the insight of a paraphrased Wikipedia entry.

-The other day, I reviewed the website of a doctor with a ritzy address.
+Last year, I reviewed the website of a doctor with a ritzy address.
 The promise was life-changing surgery for people with a particularly socially embarrassing condition.
 The words and the quality of the website generally suggested you’d be less likely to have your life changed than to be found dumped in an alley if things go wrong.

 In this case, the doctor is a dedicated and genuine expert, but that didn’t stop his copywriting and web design accidentally sending an entirely different impression.